npm-simplified/simplified/docs/user-meta.md

 -- (string) `name`

 Optional.
-The name of the metadata to get to.
+The name of the metadata to get the value at.
 If omitted, will return an object containing all of user's metadata.

 -- (boolean) `single`

 Optional.
-If true, will return the corresponding value of the metadata.
-Otherwise will return an array of values.
+Set this to true to return the single metadata value.
+False will return an array of values.

 #### @returns:
 The return result varies depending on the parameters set and the type of corresponding metadata value.
-Returns an error object on failure.
+Otherwise, will return an error on failure.

 #### Usage:
 ~~~~